Integration with Third-Party Device

 Integration via Wiegand

-The Wiegand feature enables Akuvox door phone to act as a controller or a card reader.
+The Wiegand feature enables the Akuvox device to act as a controller or a card reader.

 Set it up on the web Device > Wiegand > Wiegand interface.

-• Wiegand Card Reader Mode: The transmission format should be identical between the access control terminal and the third-party device.
-It is automatically configured.
+• Wiegand Card Reader Mode: The transmission format should be identical between the door phone and the third-party device.

 • Wiegand Transfer Mode: